kimerajoseph/FRIDAY_code_challenge_KJ/README.md

 For every pattern matched, further confirmatory checks are carried out to be sure of correctness of street and housenumber

 ## Choosing tools to deliver a solution
 The instructions request for a program but reading up on the differences between a Program and Application, they are not so clear.
-So, I decided to develop an application instead as I am not familiar with developing programs
+So, I decided to develop an application instead as I am not familiar with developing programs. <br/>
 I have built a Flask app to process and deliver the data to the various systems that use it.
 Although a single python script can do the job, I had to think about how the system obtains data from the source or how potential users will interact with the app.
-Since data is likely got through an external API, I provided an option of testing the system by making a POST request using an API testing tools like Thunder extension in VSCODE or Postman
+Since data is likely got through an external API, I provided an option of testing the system by making a POST request using an API testing tools like Thunder extension in VSCODE or Postman <br/>
 I included a web UI although in this case, I dont know if its required.
 This was mostly to showcase my various coding skills in the different languages I have learnt so far

 ### Tools Used